CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 (node:53012) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch().
 To terminate the node process on unhandled promise rejection, use the CLI flag `--unhandled-rejections=strict` (see https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode). (rejection id: 2)
 (node:53012) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.
  FAIL  src/store/__tests__/restaurants.spec.js
-  ● restaurants › load action › when loading fails › sets an error flag
+  ● restaurants › loadRestaurants action › when loading fails › sets an error flag

     expect(received).toEqual(expected) // deep equality